RocketBus/clickbus-api-doc/source.md

 The resource `/session` retrieves the current Session ID, which is useful to obtain data from the current session, like add a reservation by locking a seat using the **Seat Block** resource.

+**NOTE:** The token have a lifetime of ~15 minutes.
+After that, the token is expired, so you have to execute a new request to `/session` to generate a new token.

 ### Get Session [GET]

 **Parameters**